darwaishx/celebrity-recognition/README.md

 ## Cleanup
 After you have completed the workshop, you can delete all of the resources using the following steps:
-1. Delete all Lambda functions created manually
+1. Delete CloudFormation stacks created in the first module
-2. Delete all CloudFormation stacks created in the first module
+2. Delete all Lambda functions and S3 bucket